eliaskosunen/scnlib/docs/api.rst

 Format string
 -------------

-Every value to be scanned from the input range is marked with a pair of curly braces ``"{}"`` in the format string.
+Every value to be scanned from the source range is marked with a pair of curly braces ``"{}"`` in the format string.
 Inside these braces, additional options can be specified.
 The syntax is not dissimilar from the one found in fmtlib.